zerline/agorakit/docker/dev/README.md

 ## Read emails
 Mailpit can be accessed on port 8025 : http://localhost:8025

-Note: to test this service separately, go to http://localhost:8025/api/v1
+Note: if you want to test this mailpit service separately, you will find API documentation on page  http://localhost:8025/api/v1